oist/NEXTNetR/README.md

 The *options* parameter must be a named list specified the option names and their values.
 The supported options are:

 *shuffle_neighbours*
-: Shuffle neighbour order  upon infection of the node
+: Shuffle neighbour order  upon infection of the node.
+Default *true*.

+*edges_concurrent*
+: Whether to activate all outgoing edges simultaenously or sequentially.
+If set to true, neighbours are implicitly shuffled and *shuffle_neighbours* thus has no effect.
+Default *false*.

 ### Creating simulations using the NextReaction algorithm